agentcontest/massim_2020/docs/scenario.md

 --- | ---
-failed_parameter | No valid integer coordinates given. failed_target | Target location is not within the agent's vision radius or outside the grid. failed_status | The agent's energy is too low.
+failed_parameter | No valid integer coordinates given. failed_target | Target location is not within the agent's vision radius or outside the grid. failed_resources | The agent's energy is too low.

 * `Config: match.clearSteps` - number of action required for a successful clear
 * `Config: match.clearEnergyCost` - energy cost for a clear action (subtracted when the clear actually resolves)